ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/concept_model.rst

     - TBD
     - Example: deaths, DALYs, SAM cases
   * - 5: Add maternal interventions
-    -
+    - Blocked by simulation progress
     - TBD
     -
   * - 6: Test for robustness to different initial values
     -
     - TBD
     -
-  * - 7: Add non-linear cost functions
+  * - 7: Test non-linear cost functions
     -
     - TBD
-    -
+    - Not technically needed for wave 1 but would good to keep in mind during emulator design and building
   * - 8: Decide on costing approach and priorities
     -
     - Syl and Latera